microsoft/vscode-docs/api/extension-guides/debug-extension.md

 We call this intermediary the **Debug Adapter** (or **DA** for short) and the abstract protocol that is used between the debug adapter and VS Code is the **Debug Adapter Protocol** (**DAP** for short).
 Since the Debug Adapter Protocol is independent from VS Code, it has its own [web site](https://microsoft.github.io/debug-adapter-protocol/) where you can find an [introduction and overview](https://microsoft.github.io/debug-adapter-protocol/overview), the detailed [specification](https://microsoft.github.io/debug-adapter-protocol/specification), and some lists with [known implementations and supporting tools](https://microsoft.github.io/debug-adapter-protocol/implementors/adapters/).
-The history of and motivation behind the Debug Adapter Pprotocol is explained in this [blog post](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website#_why-the-need-for-decoupling-with-protocols).
+The history of and motivation behind the Debug Adapter Protocol is explained in this [blog post](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website#_why-the-need-for-decoupling-with-protocols).

 Since Debug Adapters are independent from VS Code and can be used in [other developments tools](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/), they do not match VS Code's extensibility architecture which is based on extensions and extensions points.

-For this reason VS Code provides an extension point `Debuggers` where a Debug Adapter can be contributed under a specific debug type (e.g. `node` for the Node.js debugger).
+For this reason VS Code provides an extension point, `debuggers`, where a Debug Adapter can be contributed under a specific debug type (e.g. `node` for the Node.js debugger).
 VS Code launches the registered debug adapter whenever the user starts a debug session of that type.

-So in its most minimal form a debugger extension is just a declarative contribution of a Debug Adapter executable and the extension is basically a packaging container for the Debug Adapter.
+So in its most minimal form, a debugger extension is just a declarative contribution of a Debug Adapter executable and the extension is basically a packaging container for the Debug Adapter.

 ![VS Code Debug Architecture 2](images/debug-extension/debug-arch2.png)